In this article, we’re going to compare the 7 best wireless guitar systems.

 In this guide, you probably noticed how I talked about “continuous play”.

 Some wireless units are known to eat through batteries like nobody’s business.
 That’s fine if you’ve got a lot of rechargeable batteries on hand and you don’t mind swapping them out as required.
-But I think most of you would agree that it would be nice not having to swap out batteries for the duration of a gig.

 A Comfortable Transmitter